 Squirrels can be pesky creatures, and not only can they wreak havoc on your yard, but also on your home’s foundation.

 Many sources say that using coffee grounds is an effective way to deter squirrels.
 So do coffee grounds keep squirrels away?
 Find out here in this complete guide.

-Will Coffee Grounds Keep Squirrels Away?
+Will Coffee Grounds Keep Squirrels Away For Good?

-As it turns out, squirrels hate coffee grounds!
-It’s the smell they dislike, and for this reason, using coffee grounds (especially those with a strong odor) can be useful for deterring squirrels from your yard.
+More specifically, squirrels hate the smell, and for this reason, using coffee grounds (especially those with a strong odor) can be useful for deterring squirrels from your yard.

-Used coffee grounds can help to minimize a squirrel infestation, or keep squirrels from the area altogether.
+Used coffee grounds can help to minimize a squirrel infestation, or help by keeping squirrels from the area altogether.

-Why Use Coffee Grounds?
+Why Use Coffee Grounds As A Deterrence?

-There are many different recommended methods for getting rid of squirrels (more on that later), so why use coffee grounds as your go-to method?
-Here are a few reasons:
+There are many different recommended methods for getting rid of squirrels (more on that later), so why use coffee grounds as your go-to method for keeping squirrels away?

 How To Use Coffee Grounds To Deter Squirrels

 You can use either fresh or used coffee grounds, and it doesn’t matter if it’s regular or decaf, light or dark roasted, etc.

-It’s best to layer the ground or potted plants with ½” to 1” of coffee; anything more than this can attract too much water and lead to a mold problem, which can be harmful to plants and animals.
+It’s best to layer the ground or potted plants with ½” to 1” of coffee to keep squirrels away; anything more than this can attract too much water and lead to a mold problem, which can be harmful to plants and animals.

 Start out by spreading coffee in your yard 1x per week, and increase it to once every few days if you notice the problem persisting.

 Disadvantages Of Using Coffee Grounds